 A basic test setup for the EUT as shown and described in Figure 5-3 and 5.2.6 shall be maintained to ensure that the EUT is oriented such that the surface that produces the maximum radiated emissions is toward the front edge of the test setup boundary.

-The LISN should be used.

 ECSS-E-ST-20-07_0080188

 The measurement system shall be checked by configuring the test equipment as shown in Figure 5-13.